King From DC: International Community Must Take Urgent Action To Prevent A New Catastrophe In Rafah

+His Majesty meets US President Joe Biden at White House King stresses importance of all efforts that seek immediate ceasefire in Gaza His Majesty highlights need to stop extremist settler violence against Palestinians in West Bank Two leaders underline need to deliver sustainable humanitarian aid to Strip in light of dire needs

-Washington, DC, May 6 (Petra) His Majesty King Abdullah II on Monday said the international community must take urgent action to prevent a new catastrophe in Gaza as a result of the Israeli attack on Rafah.
+AMMAN - His Majesty King Abdullah on Monday said the international community must take urgent action to prevent a new catastrophe in Gaza as a result of the Israeli attack on Rafah.

-During a meeting with US President Joe Biden at the White House, His Majesty warned that the Israeli attack on Rafah, where 1.4 million Palestinians are internally displaced as a result of the war on Gaza, threatens to lead to a new massacre.
+During a meeting with US President Joe Biden at the White House, His Majesty warned that the Israeli attack on Rafah, where 1.4 million Palestinians are internally displaced as a result of the war on Gaza, threatens to lead to a new massacre, according to a Royal Court statement.

 The King warned of the repercussions of the Israeli ground offensive on Rafah, which could cause a regional spillover of the conflict.